prisma/prisma-examples/typescript/graphql/README.md

 ### MongoDB

-Here is an example connection string with a local Mongo database:
+Here is an example connection string with a local MongoDB database:

 ```prisma
 datasource db {